tplisson/hcta/objectives/section7/README.md

 If supported by your backend*, Terraform will lock your state for all operations that could write state.
 This prevents others from acquiring the lock and potentially corrupting your state.

-* Note: Some backends act like plain "remote disks" for state files; others support locking the state while operations are being performed, which helps prevent conflicts and inconsistencies.
+  *Note*: Some backends act like plain "remote disks" for state files; others support locking the state while operations are being performed, which helps prevent conflicts and inconsistencies.

 ---